mcgill-csus/mcgill-csus-docs/constitution/body.md

 ## Eligible Voters and Candidates

-1. CSUS runs elections for the following positions: President, Vice President (VP) Internal, VP External, VP Finance, VP Academic, VP Administration, VP Diversity, VP Sustainability, and VP Events.
+1. CSUS runs elections for the following positions: President, Vice President (VP) Internal, VP External, VP Finance, VP Academic, VP Administration, and VP Diversity.

 2. A U1 Representative, which can be more than one representative at the choice of the elected representative, is elected by the regular members who are first year computer science students, including those who have just transferred.
 The U1 Representative(s) have one vote on executive council.